Marjorie Leeming: Academic career

 Leeming did three years of teacher training at UBC following her 1926 graduation, and taught in Duncan before moving on to teach English at History at King Edward High School in Vancouver.
-In 1935, she and her friend Dorothy Mawdsley co-authored a school textbook about modern composition for use in schools in British Columbia.
+In 1935, she and her friend Dorothy Mawdsley co-authored a school textbook, titled Modern Composition for High Schools and Collegiates for use in schools in British Columbia.
 After a period in England, she spent a year as an exchange teacher at Mansfield Boys' School, in Durban, Natal, South Africa, where she was the only Canadian amongst the staff there before returning to Canada in early 1940.
 In 1942, Leeming's two-hour film of the views and the flora and fauna of South Africa was shown at an illustrated lecture of hers held in aid of Vancouver Island's Queen Alexandra Solarium.
 She joined the faculty of UBC to instruct female students to play the individual sports of badminton, golf and tennis in 1947.
-From July 1951 to June 1959, Leeming was assistant dean to the university's dean of women.
+From July 1951 to June 1959, Leeming was the Assistant to the university's Dean of Women.
 She subsequently retired to Vancouver Island, where she and Mawdsley constructed a cabin.